-Individuals who have been subjected to protected-class discrimination or harassment, sexual assault or other forms of sexual misconduct, intimate partner abuse (including dating or domestic violence), or stalking have several options for reporting.
-Depending on the nature of the alleged conduct, individuals may pursue a university process, a criminal process, both processes, or neither process.
+Individuals who have been subjected to protected-class discrimination or harassment, sexual assault or other forms of sexual misconduct, intimate partner violence (including dating or domestic violence), or stalking have several options for reporting.
+Depending on the nature of the alleged conduct, individuals may pursue a university process, a criminal process, both processes, or neither.

 OIEC Resolution Procedures are separate and apart from any law enforcement or other court process, such as a civil law suit or criminal prosecution, that may be related to an incident reported to our office.